Contents

 Ask yourself:

-- do I have a gut feeling that something is not right?
+- Do I have a gut feeling that something is not right?
 Do I feel this is a risky situation?

 Recognise the situation as one that may involve tensions:

-- between two or more parts of the relevant Code of Conduct; between the relevant Code of Conduct and personal values.
+- Between two or more parts of the relevant Code of Conduct; between the relevant Code of Conduct and personal values.

 F 2.
 Find relevant information